trex-paxos/trex-paxos-jvm/README.md

 This implementation enforces the following invariants at each node:

-1. The fixed index increases sequentially (therefore, the up-call of `{S,V}` tuples must be sequential).
+1. The fixed index increases sequentially.
 2. The promise number only increases (yet it may jump forward).
 3. The promised ballot number can only change when processing a `prepare` or `accept` message.
 4. The fixed index can only change when a leader sees a majority `AcceptReponse` message, a follower node sees a `Fixed` message or any node learns about a fixed message due to a `CatchupResponse` message.